XiJinpooh/unity-simple-webgame/README.md

-# unity-simple-webgame
+# Unity simple WebGame
-made this like last year or so
+Made this like last year or so (open the index.html file to play btw)